CHOOSING AN ETS SURGEON

 Hyperhidrosis Surgeon Ranking by Experience

-- How experienced is the surgeon -- A good place to see this is: ETS surgeon rankings.
+1. How experienced is the surgeon: a good place to see this is on the ETS surgeon rankings page on this site.
 In some surgeons' cases, this ranking doesn't mean much, since the numbers might be exaggerated and not verified by any third party (even worse is if a surgeon claims to have done over 500 ETS surgeries, but has not published the numbers in any kind of prestigious journal and never attended any international symposium on ETS).
 Moreover, experience does not always equate to skillfulness and ethical behavior either.
 Nevertheless, you still do not want to be a guinea pig and go to a surgeon who has performed less than 50 ETS surgeries.
-It seems that the sympathetic nervous system is located somewhat differently from person to person, and the body is not symmetrical on each side -- so only experienced surgeons can most accurately determine the location of the stellate, T-2, T-3, T-4 etc... ganglions on each side of the body.
+It seems that the sympathetic nervous system is located somewhat differently from person to person, and since the body is not symmetrical, the same level ganglion can be located differently on each side of the body -- so only experienced surgeons can most accurately determine the location of the stellate, T-2, T-3 and T-4 ganglions on each side of the body.

-- Is the surgeon looking out for your best long-term interests and not just focusing on short-term benefits -- call a surgeon anonymously several times and ask him the following questions: whether he will perform ETS for only armpit sweating; whether he will perform lumbar sympathectomy for only feet sweating; whether he will perform ETS for some shyness/social phobia that you may have; whether he will perform ETS for general body sweating.
+2. Is the surgeon looking out for your best long-term interests and not just focusing on his (sometimes her) short-term benefits?
+Call a surgeon anonymously several times and ask him the following questions: whether he will perform ETS for only armpit sweating; whether he will perform ETS for some shyness/social phobia that you may have; whether he will perform ETS for general body sweating; whether he will perform ETS for feet sweating.
 If the answer to any of those questions is an affirmative, choose another surgeon.
 Note that some well respected surgeons treat severe social phobia with ETS after lengthy patient analysis and consultation, but no ethical surgeon would make such a decision during a five minute phone conversation.
-Lumbar sympathectomy on men was becoming obsolete due to sexual and other side effects, but since 2008 this procedure has seen a resurgence.
-I have terrible feet sweating, but rather than getting this kind of surgery, I have found other means to cope with it.
-Armpit sweating can easily be treated by Botox, creams, liposuction and more.
-Moreover, it is natural for armpits to sweat and if you are a heterosexual male you are in luck since women apparently like sweaty male armpits!
+Armpit sweating can easily be treated by strong antiperspirants, Botox and more recent wave and radiation based technologies.
+Moreover, it is natural for armpits to sweat and if you are a male you are in luck since women apparently get turned on by sweaty male armpits.
+If you are a woman, I can assure you that almost no man will get turned off by your sweaty armpits.

-- Patient testimonials -- All experienced surgeons should be able to provide you with a list of former patients who you can talk to.
-You should get a list of at least 50 patients from a surgeon and talk to all the patients in this list who had ETS surgery done on them at least three years beforehand.
+4. Patient testimonials: all experienced surgeons should be able to provide you with a list of former patients who you can talk to.
+You should get a list of at least 50 patients from a surgeon and talk to a dozen patients in this list who had ETS surgery done on them at least three years ago.
 Their overall experiences are invaluable, especially the changes they experienced in terms of compensatory sweating and thermoregulation over the years after surgery.
 Did the surgeon have them fill out satisfaction surveys at least up to two years post ETS?
-How was the hospital stay and staff?
 If not, the surgeon could be exaggerating his patient satisfaction rates since some side effects appear several years post ETS.
-I do not know of a single surgeon who also provides a list of negative testimonials, but sometimes you can find such patients posting on online forums or consumer websites about lawsuits against ETS surgeons -- e.g., lawsuits and busted and more lawsuits.
+I do not know of a single surgeon who also provides a list of negative testimonials, but you can find such patients posting on online forums and you can even find consumer websites about lawsuits against ETS surgeons.

-- Clamping versus cauterization versus cutting versus microcutting versus resection versus Lin-Telaranta classification versus.... -- There are so many techniques of doing ETS nowadays that one needs to be expeditious in doing research about which technique seems best -- especially since some surgeons are differentiating themselves in the market by minute variation in technique.
-Some surgeons still destroy T-2 for hand sweating, while other destroy T-4 per the Lin-Telaranta classification (supposedly leading to fewer side effects as innervation to the upper body from T-2 is not cut off).
-It is probably safe to say that a majority of surgeons around the world clamp the ganglion, but many other still cauterize or cut the ganglion.
+6. Clamping versus cauterization versus cutting versus microcutting versus resection versus Lin-Telaranta classification versus...
+There are so many techniques of doing ETS nowadays that one needs to be expeditious in doing research about which technique seems best, especially since some surgeons are just differentiating themselves in the market by variation in terminology.
+Some surgeons still destroy T-2 for hand sweating, but most destroy T-3 and/or T-4 per the Lin-Telaranta classification (supposedly leading to fewer side effects since innervation to the upper body from T-2 is not cut off).
+It is probably safe to say that a majority of surgeons around the world clamp the ganglion, but many others still cauterize or cut the ganglion.
 In my opinion, the effectiveness of clamping reversal is minimal at best -- although I would still prefer clamping over cauterization or cutting just due to less surrounding scar tissue and damage.
 Check out ETS surgery evolution and ETS reversal myth before deciding on the best technique for you.